Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Exponential stability of the cyber-physical systems

-Let us proceed to study the converse problem (Q2), namely, whether one can infer that the physical system/the SDE (\ref{SDE_app}) is mean-square exponentially stable if its cyber counterpart/its numerical solution (\ref{EMMethod}-\ref{def-X-app}) is mean-square exponentially stable for some small stepsize $\Delta t$.
-Similarly, the converse Lyapunov theorem (see \cite{khas2012,vaidya2015}) gives that, if discrete-time stochastic system (\ref{EMMethod}) is mean-square exponentially stable, there is a Lyapunov function that proves the exponential stability of the dynamical system.
-One can apply Theorem \ref{Theorem-MeanSquare} and find that mean-square exponential stability of physical system/SDE (\ref{SDE_app}) can be inferred from that of its cyber counterpart/its numerical simulation (\ref{EMMethod}) if the Lyapunov function is in a quadratic form.
+Recall that Theorem \ref{Theorem_StableContinuous_app} is the direct application of Theorem \ref{Theorem_StableContinuous} to the CPS (\ref{SiDE-xy_app}) of the numerical method (\ref{EMMethod})-(\ref{def-X-app}) for the SDE (\ref{SDE_app}), from which Theorem \ref{Theorem-MeanSquare} is derived for the mean-square exponential stability.
+Let us proceed to apply Theorem \ref{Theorem-MeanSquare} and study the converse question (Q2) whether one can infer that the CPS (\ref{SiDE-xy_app}) and, hence, the physical system (\ref{SDE_app}) are mean-square exponentially stable if the cyber system (\ref{EMMethod})-(\ref{def-X-app}) is mean-square exponentially stable for small stepsizes $\Delta t >0$.
+Similarly, the converse Lyapunov theorem \cite{khas2012,vaidya2015} gives that, if the cyber system (\ref{EMMethod})-(\ref{def-X-app}) is mean-square exponentially stable, there is a Lyapunov function that proves the exponential stability of the system.
+One may make use of this Lyapunov function for the cyber system and study the stability of the physical system and that of the whole CPS.
+Applying Theorem \ref{Theorem-MeanSquare}, we find that the mean-square exponential stability of the CPS (\ref{SiDE-xy_app}) and, hence, that of the physical system (\ref{SDE_app}) can be inferred from the mean-square exponential stability of the cyber system (\ref{EMMethod})-(\ref{def-X-app}) if the Lyapunov function is of the quadratic form.